oliverphilcox/HIPSTER/docs/usage/installation.rst

 - `Python <(https://www.python.org/>`_: 2.7 or later, 3.4 or later (required for pre- and post-processing)

 Corrfunc can be installed using ``pip install corrfunc`` and is used for efficient pair counting.

-Note that many of the code modules and convenience functions are based on those of `RascalC <https://RascalC.readthedocs.io>`_, developed by Oliver Philcox, Daniel Eisenstein, Ross O'Connell and Alexander Wiegand.

 Acknowledgements
 -----------------